nikmohdhiysham/strapi-plugin-rich-text-blocks-extended/README.md

 1. After installation, the plugin will be available as a custom field type in your Content-Types Builder.
 2. Add a new field and select "Rich Text Blocks (Extended)" as the field type.
 3. Configure the field options according to your needs using the settings above.

+## 🔡 Text Formatting

+The editor supports various text formatting options:

+- **Uppercase**: Transform selected text to uppercase using the AA button or Ctrl/Cmd+A
+- **Bold**: Apply using the B button in the toolbar or Ctrl/Cmd+B
+- **Italic**: Apply using the I button in the toolbar or Ctrl/Cmd+I
+- **Underline**: Apply using the U button in the toolbar or Ctrl/Cmd+U
+- **Strikethrough**: Apply using the S button in the toolbar or Ctrl/Cmd+Shift+S
+- **Inline code**: Apply using the Code button in the toolbar or Ctrl/Cmd+E

+These formatting options can be applied to any text within paragraphs, headings, lists, and quotes.

 ## 📝 Block Types